emlab-solutions/pyemaps/docs/source/usage.rst

    indexes an experimental diffraction image for aluminium crystal.

 * *adf.py* (license activated features only):
-   generates annular bright and dark fields from an experimental image.
+   generates annular bright and dark fields, as well as a masked image from an experimental image.
+   You must also have your own experimental image file named *adftest30x30.im3* in the same directory.

 More samples code will be added as more features and releases are available.